Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

                 -DCMAKE_INSTALL_PREFIX="${HOME}/obs-studio-portable" ..
         make -j4 && make install

-  After that you should have a portable install in ~/obs-studio-portable Change to bin/64bit or bin/32bit and then simply run: ./obs
+  After that you should have a portable install in ~/obs-studio-portable.
+Change to bin/64bit or bin/32bit and then simply run: ./obs

+**NOTE:** OpenGL 3.2 or later is required to use OBS Studio on Linux.
+You can check what version of OpenGL is supported by your system by typing the following into the terminal:
+* glxinfo | grep "OpenGL"

-##Linux Install Directions
+## Linux Install Directions

-###Ubuntu Installation
+### Ubuntu Installation
 * FFmpeg is required.
 If you do not have the FFmpeg installed (if you're not sure, then you probably don't have it), you can get it with the following commands:

     **For Ubuntu 14.04 LTS**, FFmpeg is not officially included so you will need a specific PPA: